Setting up

 After disembarking, kill the Marines; they'd only interfere with your work.
 With an AR you can potentially kill them before they've even run off, or maybe even before they've hit the ground.
 To do this, disembark facing them, having already hit the weapon-switch button which takes effect in a delayed-action way when you're down.
 You'll be able to start shooting when they're still seated.
 You can also use the sniper rifle if you don't mind using up a few rounds (as few as two; one for each row).

-Empty the first area and get the delayed rock checkpoint
+Empty the first area and save the delayed checkpoint

 In the next phase of work you'll be running past the enemies you've met so far, plus new ones.
 It can help if they've gone quite a way up the path, so you can get quite far before all the shooting starts.
 To encourage that, fire off your weapon somewhere along the back wall of the first area, where there's a Shade near a couple of stationary shields (maybe near the right corner is best).
 This tends to attract enemies along on the other side of the wall, as you'll see from your motion tracker.
 It also seems to draw in some enemies from around the tip of the raised land you'll be running past shortly, which I think is beneficial as it lowers the pressure you'll be under on the other side.

-Music elimination tip: If you get near the back wall near the tree, it triggers some music which would normally only start up when you get further along the cliff path.
-You may like to trigger it before firing off shots and getting your checkpoint.
-When you revert, the music will be over.
-I always do that because it would get annoying to have to contend with the music over and over as I make repeated attempts at the next bit of work.
-Also, a lack of music will make it easier for you to hear when any covies die from friendly fire, which may be a consideration if you're trying hard to get through without any such deaths occurring.
+Music elimination tip: Near the back wall close to the tree, you can trigger the path music in advance, so that when you revert, it'll be over.
+I recommend this because (1) it can get annoying to hear it repeatedly, and (2) a lack of music will make it easier to hear when any covies die from friendly fire, which may be a consideration if you're trying to get through without any such deaths.

 Get to the cliff corner trigger point

-Actually, there's a place you can recharge before rounding the tip.
+You might be able to recharge your shield if no Elite is hot on your tail.
+One option is to shelter close in to the side of the tip, but there's also a tree out wide which can serve.
+Actually, there's also a potential recharging spot before rounding the tip.
 On the part of the path near the Shade, there's a rock very near the edge.
-If you crouch behind it in just the right position, you'll be sheltered from enemies you've passed and from the Shade, though not from enemies ahead of you if any.
+If you crouch behind it in just the right position, you'll be sheltered from enemies you've passed and from the Shade - though not from enemies ahead of you if any.
 When recharged, you can continue straight on after backing up a step and taking a running leap across the void.

 If possible, try to dawdle a bit on the other side of the raised land while firing shots into the air, trying to encourage earlier enemies in your direction.
-Partly this is to get more pursuers to take into the next area, and partly it's to attract the most distant early enemies to advance closer to the supplies - because if they're not far enough advanced when you reach the cliff corner trigger point in a moment, it can be hard to make them progress to the dustbowl area later.
+This is partly to get more pursuers to draw into the next area, and partly to attract the most distant early enemies to advance closer to the supplies - because if they're not far enough advanced when you reach the cliff corner trigger point in a moment, it can be hard to make them progress to the dustbowl area later.

 Continue on to reach the 'cliff corner trigger point' where Cortana says "Covenant forces detected up ahead".
-Specifically, it's just before the first bush on the right as you start along the precarious path leading to the sharp cliff corner.
-This triggers new behaviour in the earlier enemies, freeing them to leave, though most will need encouragement later.
-It also triggers a checkpoint (the 'cliff corner checkpoint') which it can be useful to delay (see below).
+It's just before the first bush on the right as you start along the precarious path leading to the sharp cliff corner.
+This triggers new retreat behaviour, freeing covies to move through to the dustbowl area, though some may need prompting later.
+It also triggers the 'cliff corner checkpoint', which you should keep delayed.
+Initially it'll be delayed by the threat from covies behind.

 Advance then return (optional but recommended)

 The temporary advance I now describe is optional but recommended.
 Continue on around the cliff corner, trying to lead pursuers deep into the next area and away from the cliff corner, hopefully making your later re-entry there less dangerous.
 You can also kill any new enemies you're not going to want around later, which can likewise help with re-entry, particularly if you eliminate the Elite that patrols near the entry area.
-You could also attempt to eject some Shade gunners.
+You could also attempt to eject some Shade gunners (note: if there's one in the enclosure at the far end, a frag dropped near the ground light on the right can do the job, as seen in BCM77).
 This advance is probably also your best bet for getting your shield recharged.
 When you've done all you want, get back to the second area.

 In making this excursion, usually I'd head up the cliff path, past the Jackals and on to the enclosure where there's sometimes a Shade.
 You can eject the gunner and he'll run off after a while as long as the Shade is overturned.
 It's easy to get a breather in the enclosure as enemies will stay back for now.
 In particular, enemies from earlier will stay along the cliff path or up on the adjacent high ground.
 It can be quite amusing to watch them with a sniper scope.
 You'll probably see lots of Grunts hopping around, eager to get at you.
 For the return journey I'd normally cut across the dustbowl, starting from just past the active camouflage.